DysonLewis/mendelbrot/README.md

 - DeepZoom pyramid: ~25% of raw size (final output, permanent)

 The max resolution I was able to test was 17x base, I would have gone higher but did not have the diskspace available (I need to clean my HST data lol), I think it took like 25 minutes to run on my machine.
-## Evolution of the Implementation

-### Stage 1: Original Assignment (`hw8_template.py`)
-- Basic Python implementation using NumPy's vectorized operations
-- Multiprocessing for parallel computation
-- Direct FITS file output using memory-mapped arrays
-- Limited resolution due to Python computation overhead

-### Stage 2: RGB Chunked Processing (`hw8_fits.py`)
-- Converted FITS data to RGB in chunks during write
-- Allowed slightly higher resolutions by processing data incrementally
-- Added PNG output with pyvips for memory-efficient conversion
-- **Bottleneck**: Python-based Mandelbrot computation was still too slow for very high resolutions

-### Stage 3: C++ Acceleration (`mandelbrot.cpp`)
-- Implemented core Mandelbrot calculation in C++
-- Following the pattern from hw1 (which used a C wrapper for computations)
-- Used C++ because I'm slightly more comfortable with it
-- Processes meshgrid arrays in batches for cache locality
-- Still generates FITS file, then converts to PNG

-### Stage 4: DeepZoom Optimization (`hw8_deepzoom.py`)
-- Initially tried loading entire RGB raw file into memory - failed at high resolutions
-- Switched to streaming architecture:
-  1. Compute Mandelbrot -> Write RGB chunks to raw file (memory-mapped)
-  2. Stream raw file -> TIFF with pyramid structure (tiled, compressed)
-  3. Stream TIFF -> DeepZoom pyramid (individual tile files)
-- **Bottleneck**: Each intermediate file took significant disk space and processing time

-### Stage 5: Direct RGB Pipeline (`hw8_deepzoom.py` - Final)
-- Eliminated FITS generation entirely
-- Direct pipeline: Mandelbrot computation -> RGB conversion -> Memory-mapped raw file -> DeepZoom
-- Removed unnecessary intermediate TIFF conversion
-- Maximum memory efficiency(I think?): processes everything in small chunks
-- This was about as good as I can optimize for memory, most of it was spent searching on how to un-cook my ram usage, then how to use the libraries, and then waiting for it to run.

 ## Requirements